xncHung/retrofit-assistant-doc/README.md

 ## Type Inspection

-Probably the most common problem encountered by developers in type problems is that some APIS need to be annotated with @Jvm Suppress Wildcards, such as this one:
+Probably the most common problem encountered by developers in type problems is that some APIs need to be annotated with @Jvm Suppress Wildcards, such as this one:

 ```kotlin